randgua/ai-sidebar/README.md

     -   Add new URLs to the list.
     -   Select/deselect URLs from your list to be displayed in the side panel.
     -   Edit existing URLs directly in the list.
-    -   Seamlessly reorder URLs using drag-and-drop, maintaining visibility of active panels during the reordering process.
+    -   Seamlessly reorder URLs using drag-and-drop.
+During the drag operation, the active panels' opacity is slightly reduced and interaction is disabled to optimize the drag experience and prevent accidental clicks.
     -   Delete URLs from the list.
     -   Conveniently open any configured URL in a new tab directly from the settings.
     -   Bulk selection options: Invert selection, Select All, Clear All Selections.